Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life

 What Is Selenium?

-The Boring Facts: Selenium is an element that was initially discovered in 1818 by the famous scientist Berzelius.
-It is a trace element found in the soil.
-The soil transfers this mineral to the food planted there; therefore, the amount within a portion of food is primarily determined by how much is in the ground where it grows.
+Selenium is an element discovered in 1818 by the famous scientist Berzelius.
+This trace element transfers itself from the soil to the food planted there.
+Thus, the amount within a portion of food is primarily determined by the ground where it grows.

 This element is essential for our bodies due to its antioxidant properties.
-Selenium is found in every cell within our body, but is found in abundance in our kidneys, liver, spleen, pancreas, and the male testes.
+It can be found in every cell in our body.
+Selenium most affects our kidneys, liver, spleen, pancreas, and the male testes.